|Trip Code:||MSL 12|

 |Best season:||March - June / September-November|

 Around Manaslu treks is about the Manaslu Massif (8163m.) and the eighth highest mountain in the world.
-Manaslu circuit trek is a less crowded trekking route other trekking route in Nepal.
+Manaslu circuit trek is a less crowded trekking route another trekking route in Nepal.

 Manaslu circuit treks trail goes through the traditional village of Hindu and Buddhist religious settlement.
 During the Manaslu circuit trek, you can explore the panoramic views of kind snow-capped mountain ranges ie. Mt.
 Manaslu, Ganesh etc. The Manaslu trekking trail commences from Soti Khola which is the low altitude point then the altitude rises constantly up to Larkya La pass(6160m).

-Around Manaslu trekking route was forbidden to the tourists up to 1991, later on when the Japanese Expedition them
+Around Manaslu treks route was forbidden to the tourists up to 1991, later on when the Japanese Expedition them

-ascended the Manaslu Peak (8157m.), it became popular as ” Jamanese Mountain .”
-This trek begins from Gorkha, Trishuli Bazar or Dhading.
+ascended the Manaslu Peak (8157m.), it became popular as ” Japanese Mountain .”
+This treks begins from Gorkha, Trishuli Bazar or Dhading.
 From one of them

 Gorkha –The place is served by buses from Kathmandu Pokhara and Narayan Ghat.